JackHalgh/SoundscapeMonitoringLecture/README.md

 #### What are spectrograms?

 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
-As a result, spectrograms are a useful tool for ecologists in the identification of species-specific sounds that produce unique spectrograms.
+Spectrograms are a useful tool for ecologists in the identification of species-specific sounds that produce unique acoustic signals.

 Spectrograms are calculated using the "Fast Fourier Transform" (FFT), an important measurement method in the science of audio and acoustics measurement.
-Put simply, the algorithm converts a signal into individual spectral components (frequencies) and thereby provides frequency information about the signal.
+Put simply, the algorithm converts an acoustic signal into individual spectral components (frequencies) and thereby provides frequency information about the signal over time.

 Below is an example of a single sound wave (left) and the Fast Fourier Transformation (right) that considers all of the spectral components (frequencies) in a sound file over time.
-Sounds with a higher frequency have a higher wavelength.
+Sounds with a higher frequency have a higher wavelength, sounds with lower frequencies have a lower wavelength.
 ![FFT example](https://github.com/JackHalgh/SoundscapeMonitoringLecture/assets/74665965/17c8c30c-7554-44e6-a53c-239129c56daf)

 Here is an example of a spectrogram containing two different species of water boatman recorded in a lake near Bristol.